Planning process constraints

 Flooding is a natural process that shapes the environment, but it can also cause damage to property and put lives at risk.
 Flooding can occur from rivers, coastal waters, groundwater, and artificial sources like sewers.
 You can't completely prevent flooding.
 However, its impacts can be minimised through effective planning and management.

-Planning policy guidance can be found in the Government's NPPF (National Planning Policy Framework).
+Planning policy guidance can be found in the Government's NPPF (National Planning Policy Framework) and Planning Practice Guidance.
 It provides advice on how to manage flood risk as part of the planning process.

 Local planning authorities must consider current planning policy when creating new communities or revitalising existing ones.